umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 - Computational models of human brain conditions, e.g., Parkinson's disease [@lu2019application], epilepsy [@pineau2009treating], Alzheimer's [@saboo2021reinforcement], etc., for deep brain stimulation control and other forms of treatment.
 - Simulations of complex urban infrastructure networks to target various kinds of optimisation, e.g., traffic signal control [@yau2017survey], power dispatch [@li2021integrating] and water pipe maintainance [@bukhsh2023maintenance].

-Within this topological archetype there will also be other categories to think are applicable:

-- Types of observation that can be made about the state.
-- Types of action that can be taken by an agent.
-- Types of agent?
-How frequently do these actions get taken?
-On what part of the state?

-Types of actor in this archetype:

-- brain doctor and traffic light controller and city infrastructure maintainer 1. change the state of a subset of nodes in the network
+Observations of the node histogram archetype in the real world typically take the form of either partial or noisy detections of the counts.
+Actors in systems which require this archetype could be a neurologist, traffic light controller or even city infrastructure maintainer.
+In all cases, interactions with these systems would typically be directly changing the state of some subset of nodes in the network itself.
+To illustrate these kinds of problem domains, we created the 'Hyperspace Traffic Control' simulation: [https://umbralcalc.github.io/dexetera/app/hyperspacetc.html](https://umbralcalc.github.io/dexetera/app/hyperspacetc.html).

 The _pipeline stage state histogram archetype_ refers to simulation components which count the frequencies of entity types which exist in a particular stage of some pipeline.
 These components can be connected together in a directed graph to represent a multi-stage pipeline structure.
 We've provided a rough schematic for this archetype below.